 When Meghan Markle addressed the crowds at last year’s British Fashion Awards, she declared 2019 as the year when “it‚Äôs cool to be kind”.
 Kind to the planet and also kind to the people and animals involved in the complicated supply chains that bring clothes to your closet.

-From luxury brands to the high street, brands are working hard to minimising impact on the environment as the cost of fashion to the planet is becoming more and more apparent.
+From luxury brands to the high street, brands are working hard on minimising fashion’s impact on the environment as the cost of fashion to the planet is becoming more and more apparent.
 The consensus at the United Nations‚Äô Intergovernmental Panel on Climate Change in Davos was that unless global warming is held to 1.5¬įC, there will likely be a major climate crisis by 2040.

-But with consumer awareness about how are clothes are really being made on the rise, it‚Äôs an exciting time for sustainable fashion.
+But with consumer awareness about how our clothes are really being made on the rise, it‚Äôs an exciting time for sustainable fashion.

-Companies like Kering, which owns brands including Gucci and Bottega Veneta, are making strides towards sustainability and transparency through stringent corporate policies but the fashion industry remains the second greatest polluter on the planet, responsible for producing greenhouse gas emissions of 1.2 billion tonnes a year (more than international flights and maritime shipping combined), and 73 per cent of the 53 million tonnes of fibres used for clothes and textiles each year are burnt or sent to landfill.
+Companies like Kering, which owns brands including Gucci and Bottega Veneta, are making strides towards sustainability and transparency through stringent corporate policies, but the fashion industry remains the second greatest polluter on the planet, responsible for producing greenhouse gas emissions of 1.2 billion tonnes a year (more than international flights and maritime shipping combined), and 73 per cent of the 53 million tonnes of fibres used for clothes and textiles each year are burnt or sent to landfill.